 - Trudi Beggs, Director, 8020 Communications

-Travel professionals who are likely to have a role in communicating with the media in a crisis.
-The seminar is designed for large and small companies, including the following teams:
+The event is designed for large and small companies, including the following teams:

 - Directors, CEOs and senior managers